 Do you love using spreadsheets to manage money and data?
 Like YNAB’s platform but wish it was more customizable?
 If you answered “yes” to either one of these questions, you’ll love Tiller Money.

 Tiller Money is not a mobile app.
-It’s a powerful spreadsheet service that syncs your financial data and uses Google Sheets technology to update your budget, help you build a spending plan and allocate money to specific expenses all from your desktop computer.
+It’s a powerful spreadsheet service that syncs your financial data and uses Google Sheets technology to update your budget, helps you build a spending plan and allocates money to specific expenses, all from your desktop computer.
 Tiller features compatibility with over 18,000 financial institutions, ranging from Visa to Vanguard.

 This allows the system to provide you with a one-stop portfolio that features all of your debts, investments, income and expenses in a single, convenient place.
 From there, you can adjust your sheets to set spending and savings goals and let Tiller take care of the data, math and calculations.